Sree-Ajitha/Adaptive-Open-source-SOC-Framework/README.md

 ## Overview

-This repository contains the research artefacts, ML pipeline code, custom decoder/rule definitions, metrics scripts, and configuration supporting the IT9115 master's research project submitted to Whitecliffe, School of Information Technology, Aotearoa New Zealand.
+This repository contains the research artefacts, ML pipeline code, and custom decoder/rule definitions, metrics scripts, and configuration supporting my master's research project submitted to Whitecliffe, School of Information Technology, Aotearoa New Zealand.

 The framework provides a modular, layered pipeline for: